piotrkoziar/openthread/examples/README.md

 Read more about the joiner-api: https://openthread.io/reference/group/api-joiner
    - Typical use case:
-Device that requires the commissioning to join the network.
+Device that has to be commissioned to join the network.

 - LEGACY:
    - If enabled:
+NCP code supports legacy network.
    - Typical use case:

 - LINK_RAW: